For more detailed UF College of Pharmacy policies, please visit https://students.pharmacy.ufl.edu/student-affairs/policies-and-procedures/

 Pre-Clinical Rotation Required Drug Screenings

 A large number of rotation sites require a drug screening as part of their pre-clinical rotation requirements.
 All drug screenings must be authorized by and processed through the Office of Experiential Programs as required for any rotation.
-The Office of Experiential Programs will only accept reports from the College’s approved vendor to ensure the authenticity of all reports.
-Students are reminded to drink normal amounts of fluid prior to the drug screening to avoid negative-dilute samples.
+The Office of Experiential Programs will only accept reports from approved sites and vendors to ensure the authenticity of all reports.
+Students are reminded to drink normal amounts of fluid prior to the drug screening to avoid negative-dilute results.
 Students who drink large volumes of fluids immediately prior to the drug screening risk receiving a negative-dilute which necessitates a referral to the Student Pharmacist Advocacy and Recovery Committee (SPARC) committee and the cost and time of completing a second drug screening.

 Students receiving multiple negative-dilutes or a positive drug screening will be referred to SPARC and possibly the Professional Resources Network (PRN) for further evaluation and intervention.
 A student believed to be chemically impaired will not be allowed to participate in Advanced Pharmacy Practice Experiences until the status of the student has been determined by PRN.